thelabcat/word-search-generator/README.md

 ## Troubleshooting
 ### The puzzle does not actually copy to the clipboard, so pasting fails
-You are probably using the Tkinter GUI on Wayland.
+You are probably using the Tk GUI on Wayland.
 To get around this without installing anything, run the program from / with the command line.
 Clicking the result buttons will also print the puzzle to Standard Output (I.E. the command line window).
 You can do this on Windows easily by renaming the file `word_search_generator.pyw` to just `word_search_generator.py` without the `w`, then double-clicking it as usual.
 See [issue #1](https://github.com/thelabcat/word-search-generator/issues/1) for more information.

 ### Application fails to launch from source on Linux, and launching from CLI gives message about missing Qt plugin
 You are probably using X11.
 See [issue #11](https://github.com/thelabcat/word-search-generator/issues/11) for more information.
-You can force the app to use TkInter instead with the `--tkinter` command line option, or just run the app with no GUI, or try to install [these dependencies for Qt 6 on X11](https://doc.qt.io/qt-6/linux-requirements.html).
+You can force the app to use Tk instead with the `--use-tk` command line option, or just run the app with no GUI, or try to install [these dependencies for Qt 6 on X11](https://doc.qt.io/qt-6/linux-requirements.html).
 Note: The bundled Linux executable should have these dependencies inside it, so if you are having this issue while using the Linux bundled executable, let me know.

 ### Size factor is not respected, allowing puzzle to be bigger than specified
 This is intended behavior.
 Though it starts with a puzzle size determined from the size factor entered, the algorithm automatically increases the puzzle size if there was no way to fit all the words in.

+### I cannot copy / paste in the word entry area with right-click
+This is expected, though not intended, behavior.
+You are probably using the Tk GUI, which does not have a right-click menu by default for its Text widget.
+I may implement one in the future, but for now you will have to yse keyboard shortcuts.
+Usually, this is <kbd>Ctrl</kbd> + <kbd>C</kbd> for copy, and <kbd>Ctrl</kbd> + <kbd>V</kbd> for paste.

 ## Command line options:
 This program also supports several CLI options, including running without the GUI entirely.
 The program will go into CLI mode if and only if the `words` option is specified.

 ```
-usage: word_search_generator.py [-h] [-t] [-H] [-s SIZE_FACTOR] [-b INTERSECT_BIAS] [-a] [-d] [words ...]
+usage: word_search_generator.pyw [-h] [-t] [-H] [-s SIZE_FACTOR] [-b INTERSECT_BIAS] [-a] [-d] [words ...]

 Generate word search puzzles, CLI or GUI.
 CLI options only have effect in CLI mode.
 CLI mode is triggered by passing any words to the command.